alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 > * What do you do when platforms retroactively edit, delete, or “shadow-update” content?
 > This matters for scholarship, journalism, and legal evidence, and it ties directly to alex’s interest in metadata validation and test suites.
 > It’s not mentioned in your draft, but institutions care about it a lot.

-## The Veil: how do you preserve private spaces?

-what about posts that aren't public?

-This complements “The Shade,” but expands to private groups, Discord servers, patron-only posts, members-only forums.
-Institutional archivists often want to preserve community knowledge but legally and ethically cannot even access it.

-7. The Context Collapse: how do you preserve the surrounding culture?
-A post from 2011 referencing Tumblr memes, Twitter etiquette, or niche fandom drama is meaningless without context.
-Archivists can save the post, but can they preserve the ambient culture in which it made sense?

 ## The Rot: how do you prevent digital decay in your archive?